-Complete at least one of the10-minute workouts (see DOWNLOADS, above-right) on most days of the week.
+Complete at least one of the 10-minute workouts (see DOWNLOADS, below) on most days of the week.
 For best results, gradually work up to three 10-minute bursts over the course of a day, on most days of the week.
 Choose two cardio exercises and one toning exercise for each day.
 Even if you can’t squeeze in all three exercises, completing one 10-minute burst is still better than nothing!

 For each exercise below, set a stopwatch or timer for 10 minutes (you can even use your microwave), and perform as many sets of each exercise (whether it’s cardio or toning) as you can until the timer goes off and the 10 minutes is up.